LeoScott1203/3d-rendering/README.md

 3D rendering in Java.

-Uses AWT and Swing to render (2d things).
+Uses AWT and Swing to render.